Tammy Hembrow Rocks Powder Blue Panties & Crop Top With ‘Angel’ Written Across The Front

 Tammy Hembrow gave her army of Instagram followers a lot to talk about in a steamy new series of photos that showed her clad in a matching blue tank top and panties.
 While most of the model’s fans are locked up at home in quarantine, Hembrow has been delighting them with a ton of sexy photos in revealing outfits, a trend she followed in one of her most recent updates.

 In the first image in the series, Hembrow posed in front of her shower, tugging at the sides of her powder blue panties.
 The sexy undergarments hit on her upper thigh, showing off her fit stems for the camera.
-The bottoms were lined with sheer material on the edges and read Angel in big black letters on the front.
+The bottoms were lined with sheer material on the edges and read “Angel” in big black letters on the front.
 Her tiny top matched the panties, hitting her lower ribs while exposing her trim tummy.
 The mother of two showed off the dark-ink tattoos on her left arm, which include a black butterfly and a palm tree on her bicep.

 Fo the occasion, the Aussie stunner wore her long locks pulled out of her face, while her full head of hair fell behind her shoulders.
 She had on her normal application of makeup that included a dark tint on her brows.
 The activewear designer also sported dark eyeliner on the tops of her lids, in addition to thick mascara that extended her long lashes.
 A dash of pink brought out the color in her cheeks and her full lips were lined with brown matte lipstick.